-Subsequent to year-end as part of the American Rescue Plan Act, the Center was awarded a federal grant award of \$5,044,125 for a budget period of April 2021 through March 2023.
-The award has specific terms and conditions that must be followed when utilizing the funding.
+During 2022, as part of the American Rescue Plan Act, the Center was awarded federal grant awards of \$5,044,125 and \$688,947 for budget periods of April 2021 through March 2023 and September 2021 through September 2024, respectively.
+The awards have specific terms and conditions that must be followed when utilizing the funding.
 Grant revenue will be recognized, and grant funds drawn down, as the Center meets the conditions prescribed by the grant agreement, which require incurring qualifying expenditures over the grant period.